Fire, violence erupt as NZ police descend on anti-mandate protest

-Numerous fires have broken out on a lawn at New Zealand's parliament in Wellington after protesters clashed with police on Wednesday.
+Violent clashes broke out at New Zealand's parliament on Wednesday, as police launched a raid on an anti-mandate protest camp in Wellington.

-Hundreds of police descended on parliament, as officers looked to clear a protest camp set up 23 days ago by opponents of a vaccine mandate.
+Riot police launched a pre-dawn operation to clear parliament's grounds of the protest camp, which was initially set up by opponents of a vaccine mandate.

-The operation, which began before dawn, exploded into violence by mid-afternoon, with protesters setting fire to a number of tents, sending thick black smoke into the air.

-Police donned riot gear and used pepper spray as protesters hurled objects, including tent poles and wood, at officers.
+In retaliation, protesters set fire to tents, a children's playground and trees as police moved in.
+Footpath pavers, tent poles and wood were hurled at police, who used pepper spray and water cannons in a bid to quell the violence.

+Clashes spilled onto surrounding streets, forcing the Wellington railway station to close and all rail services to be suspended.

+"It is the sacrifices we are all willing to make to look after one another, that will define us," she said.

+"No protests, no fire, no placards will change that," the prime minister added.

-Police have arrested 38 people since the operation began and about 30 vehicles have been towed.
+Police have arrested at least 65 people since the operation began and about 50 vehicles have been towed from within the encampment.

-Police commissioner Andrew Coster said earlier on Wednesday that "hundreds" of additional staff from around New Zealand were at the site.
+Police commissioner Andrew Coster said "hundreds" of additional staff from around New Zealand were at the site.

 Coster said "de-escalation" was the preferred option, but police had become concerned by the actions of some protesters in recent days.